-We had already discussed the cell membrane of the bacterial cell.
+We had already discussed about the cell membrane of the bacterial cell.
 Read it here: Different types of DNA extraction methods

 A bacteria contains soft cell membrane which can easily be lysed by heating or centrifuging it at high speed.

 Also, we do not need the bacterial own DNA.
-The circulating circular plasmid is present into the cytoplasm of the bacteria Therefore additional purification steps are not required as well by rupturing the cell membrane, our template DNA is ready for the amplification.
+The circulating circular plasmid is present into the cytoplasm of the bacteria Therefore additional purification steps are not required as well.
+By rupturing the cell membrane, our template DNA is ready for the amplification.

 Ok, lets quickly go through the method for obtaining good plasmid DNA.

 With the help of the sterile picker, pick several bacterial colonies and transfer it into the Eppendorf tube.